grafana/loki/docs/sources/design-documents/2020-01-Ordering-Constraint-Removal.md

 **At the cost of**
 - being susceptible to disk-related complexity & problems

-##### MemTable (head chunk)
+##### MemTable (head block)

 Writes in an LSM-Tree are first accepted to an in-memory structure called a _memtable_ (generally a balancing tree such as red-black) until the memtable hits a preconfigured size.
-In Loki, this corresponds to the stream’s head chunk, which is uncompressed.
+In Loki, this corresponds to the stream’s head block, which is uncompressed.
 In order to allow randomly ordered writes, we’d likely need to use some tree structure as well (discussed in the in-memory approach).

 ##### SSTables (blocks)

-Once a Memtable (headchunk) in an LSM-Tree hits a predefined size, it is flushed to disk as an immutable sorted structure called an SSTable (sorted strings table).
+Once a Memtable (head block) in an LSM-Tree hits a predefined size, it is flushed to disk as an immutable sorted structure called an SSTable (sorted strings table).
 In Loki, we can use either the pre-existing MemChunk format, which is ordered, compact, and contains a block index within it, or the pre-existing block format directly.
 These are stored on disk to lessen memory pressure and loaded at request for queries.

 ##### Block Index

-Incoming reads in an LSM-Tree may need access to the SSTable entries in addition to the currently active memtable (head chunk).
+Incoming reads in an LSM-Tree may need access to the SSTable entries in addition to the currently active memtable (head block).
 In order to improve this, we may cache the metadata including block offsets, start & end timestamps within an SSTable (block || MemChunk) in memory to mitigate lookups, seeking, and loading unnecessary data from disk.

 ##### Compaction (flushing)